“Life’s Gamble” - A Dystopian Story by Ty Steinbrunner

 This is another new-age altercation, as in discussions of how long one has worked in their occupation, one must communicate their employment on a basis of ‘Mondays’.
 This makes more sense than saying ‘I’ve worked here for three weeks.’
 Living during the Time of Good offers many insightful shortcuts and changes in communication.

 The LiveLife building is 10 stories tall, an average height for most office buildings on this block.
 My desk sits in the corner of the building on floor 8.
 Truth be told there's nothing actually there in the corner.
 I don't have any sort of working surface, or drawers for filing as there's no need for them.
 All desks do is take up more space in a world that's already taken up.
 What I have, and only LiveLife Solutions Experts have, are our own non-physical, personalized spaces that can only be seen and organized by us.
-The strangest part about my ‘desk’ is that while most of the company operates on floors 1-5, my ‘desk’ sits by itself and my work goes on several stories above it all.
-To reach me you must ascend the office tower and walk through what appears to be an empty floor, just to turn a corner and find my office in the far back, where the only light of the whole floor is emitting from the door’s crack.
+The strangest part about my ‘desk’ is that while most of the company operates on floors 1-5, my ‘desk’ sits by itself and my work operates several stories above it all.
+To reach me you must ascend the office tower and walk through what appears to be an empty, unlit floor, just to turn a corner and find my office in the far back.

-Most food and drink in the Time of Good has been reduced to vaporized particles.
+All food and drink in the Time of Good has been reduced to vaporized particles.
 It tastes the same, has the same effect in your belly, and has even reduced waste and food production costs.
-Vaporized goods changed the world and yet I promise nobody can tell you who invented the idea.
+Vaporized goods changed the world, and yet I promise, nobody can tell you who invented the idea.
 It became one of those things that just wound up in everyone's kitchens and pantries one day.
-Some people recall the way things once were, but this change in food and drink access was made with a clear intention.
+Very few people recall the way things once were, but this change in the access to food and drink was made with a clear intention.

-Jerry satisfied a social need of mine, where often it feels like my human interactions were limited to my ‘SeeMe’s’ - real-time, face-to-face meetings with clients (people) where I can see them in front of me, touch them, and discuss with them about anything from anywhere in a private, enclosed space.
-It’s a transmission of my consciousness as well as the sender’s to this ‘electronic space’ for the two to ‘congregate’ as the software says.
+Jerry satisfied a social need of mine, where often it felt like my human interactions were limited to my ‘SeeMe’s’ - virtual, real-time, face-to-face meetings with clients where I can see them in front of me and discuss with them about anything from anywhere in a private, enclosed room.
+It’s a transmission of my consciousness and body as well as the sender’s to this ‘electronic space’ for the two to physically ‘congregate’ as the software says.
 It's a simple process and after three Mondays of answering them, I can do it in my sleep.
 It’s been designed to be safe as well, as at any time I can withdraw from a SeeMe to return to the real world.
-I have the control in answering and ending them.
+I have the control in answering and ending them via my brain implant.
 My goal and my job is to listen and solve problems that people come to me with.
 I do my best to appease them with positive words.
-These days words hold more weight than action as most people rather be told good news to see it or have it.
-Just by hearing good things said to them is enough to boost serotonin levels and keep people’s lives moving.
+These days words hold more weight than action, as most people rather be told good news than see it or have it.
+Just by hearing good things being said to them is enough to boost serotonin levels and keep people’s lives moving.

-Indeed not all SeeMe’s go well.
+Indeed, not all of my SeeMe’s have gone well.
 Last Monday, I was linked up for a standard issue SeeMe.
 During that time, the man I met left me with a lingering wonder.
-A thought I have been routinely returning to, a thought to twiddle.
+A thought I have been routinely returning to.
+A thought to twiddle.

 “We’ve tipped the boat and sank.
 This world has capsized and we’ve done nothing but sit back and watch it go down.
 You corporations!
 You win, you’ve stepped all over the people.
 You’ve cast your blankets upon society, covering them, snuggling them, coddling them, blinding them from the true horrors you people have created.
 I yell in the streets at night, only to misplace those memories and awaken in my bed in the morning.
 We live in a world without one sharp object, within miles and miles for my beating heart to be punctured by.
 I can’t die on my own behalf in this world, so I live in an eternal wait for the end.
 You as well, but you're blind - this is our difference!
 You will see!”
 This erratic man yelled.